Make this festive DIY Christmas tree plastic spoon craft!

 Holding a string at one corner of your poster board with one hand, trace an arc with the other hand (which is holding your pencil and the other end of the string).
 Longer arcs = bigger cones and vice versa.

 3.)
-Hot glue poster board into cone shape.
+Hot glue poster board into a cone shape.

 4.)
-Cut handles off a gazillion plastic spoons.
+Cut handles off of a gazillion plastic spoons.

 5.)
 Glue and glitter spoons.